lauratasso/Implementation-Of-Visual-Communication-Protocol-For-Drone-Swarm-Members/README.md

-# Protocol For Visual Communication In A Drone Swarm
+# Protocol For Visual Communication With Drone Swarm

 This algorithm was created for my final project of college.